SwissDataScienceCenter/renku-graph/knowledge-graph/README.md

 Each of the properties can be either set to a new value or omitted in case there's no new value.

 The properties that can be updated are:
+* description - possible values are:
+  * `null` for removing the current description
+  * any non-blank String value
 * image - possible values are:
   * `null` for removing the current image
   * any relative or absolute link to the image
+* keywords - an array of String values; an empty array removes all the keywords
 * visibility - possible values are: `public`, `internal`, `private`

 In case no properties are set, no data will be changed.